 return renderer.uiImage ??
 UIImage() } |

-methodology converts the chartView
+The generateSnapshot methodology converts the chartView into a picture.

-, you’ll be able to take a look at this text.
+Notice: If you’re new to @MainActor, you’ll be able to take a look at this text.

-With this helper methodology, we will create a ShareLink
+With this helper methodology, we will create a ShareLink like this within the VStack view:

 ShareLink(merchandise: Picture(uiImage: generateSnapshot()), preview: SharePreview(“Climate Chart”, picture: Picture(uiImage: generateSnapshot()))) .buttonStyle(.borderedProminent) |